What is the National Ocean Sciences Bowl?

 What

-Each year, Alaska holds a regional ocean sciences competition as part of the National Ocean Sciences Bowl (NOSB).
-Unique to the Alaska regional NOSB is the research component of the competition, in which teams of four or five students prepare a 20-page research paper that is submitted in December, and present a 20-minute oral presentation at the Tsunami Bowl in February or March.
-The research project counts 50 percent toward the final score and complements the quiz competition, where teams of four students, plus an optional alternate, compete against each other in a timed quiz match, which contributes the other 50 percent of the final score.
-The winning team of the 2013 Tsunami Bowl will have all expenses paid to travel to Milwaukee, Wisconsin, April 18–21, 2013, to compete against other regional teams from across the United States.
+Each year, Alaska holds a regional ocean sciences competition as part of the National Ocean Sciences Bowl (NOSB), a nationwide academic competition for high school students with a focus on marine and coastal environments.
+A unique aspect of the Alaska regional NOSB is the research component of the competition, in which teams of four or five students prepare a research paper that is submitted in December, and present an oral presentation at the Tsunami Bowl in February.

 Read more about the NOSB competition and its impact on schools across the United States in an article written for Sea Technology.